acyclics/LoLvoice/createIBMaccountguide/README.md

 2. Sign in here: [signin](https://idaas.iam.ibm.com/idaas/mtfim/sps/authsvc?PolicyId=urn:ibm:security:authentication:asf:basicldapuser).
 You should be automatically taken to a page describing IBM's speech to text API.

 3. The "Create" button on the lower right hand side will initially be unclickable.
 Once it configures itself, you will be able to.
-So, press "Create".
+But, before you click "Create", you must open the scrolldown menu titled "Choose a region/location to deploy in" and select "US South".
+Then, you can press "Create".

 4. It should then take you to your Dashboard.
 If not, simply click the logo "IBM Cloud" located at the upper left.